palanga/picazio/README.md

 Installation
 ------------

-We publish to maven central so you just have to add this to your `build.sbt` file:
+We publish to maven central, so you can add this to your `build.sbt` file:

 ```sbt
 libraryDependencies += "dev.palanga" %% "picazio" % "version"